iamsameerpaudel/functional-programming/immutability/immutability.md

 ```
 > This is not the intended result.

 > Mutating arrays or objects can bring about unintended results.
-It's best to not mutate them and rather create a copy with the changes we need
+We must not mutate them but create a copy with the changes we need

 > The above code be made better: